 Top 10 Tips for Facebook Retargeting Ads

 The harsh truth of selling online is that approximately 96% of visitors that come to your site are not ready to buy.
-Rather than being happy with a mere 4% of web traffic many brands have focused on retargeting those lost visitors.
+Rather than being happy with a mere 4% of web traffic, many brands have focused on retargeting those lost visitors.
 As a top digital marketing firm, we wanted to share our Top 10 Tips for Facebook Retargeting Ads which can greatly aid any brands efforts.

-Retargeting should be important aspect of a well-rounded marketing plan and Facebook is a platform that is ripe for use.
+Retargeting should be an important aspect of a well-rounded marketing plan and Facebook is a platform that is ripe for use.
 Aside from the 2 billion active users, the platform is user-friendly, and retargeting is fairly easy to set up.
 While many brands do utilize retargeting in their marketing strategy, very few maximize the potential of this powerful tool because they aren’t always aware of the possible ways it can be effectively employed.

 What is Retargeting?